TGDivy/TGDivy/README.md

 ## 💬🌞

-> A hopeless man is a very desperate and dangerous man, almost a dead man. ~ Robert F. Kennedy
+> Tenderness and kindness are not signs of weakness and despair, but manifestations of strength and resolution. ~ Kahlil Gibran

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )